 A: You may be a voting member of one committee and a non-voting member of up to three additional committees.
-The one exception is the Women in IP Law Committee.
-Anyone can be a voting member on that committee.
+The one exception is any committee in the Business & Professional Division.
+Anyone can be a voting member of those committees.

 A: In the fall of each year, nominations for committee chairs and vice-chairs are solicited from the IPO Board of Directors, current committee leaders, and the general membership via e-mail and the IPO Daily News™.
 Chairs, vice chairs and Board liaisons serve one year terms, and may be reappointed for multiple terms.
 Factors considered for selecting committee leaders are: prior committee engagement (both as a committee member and in other leadership roles, e.g., Secretary), committee subject matter expertise, leadership attributes, how the candidate will contribute to the diversity of IPO leadership, whether the candidate’s company/firm already has individuals in leadership roles on other committees (and how many), recommendations from board members, current committee leadership, and board and staff liaisons, and prior attendance at IPO events.
 Individuals may be reappointed for consecutive terms to maintain continuity, but new appointments are often made to give other individuals/members leadership opportunities with IPO.
 Appointments are made by the IPO President.